Find a FYRE Opportunity

 Student Qualifications

-An interest and enthusiasm in research about nutrient metabolism and metabolic diseases, such as fatty liver disease, obesity, diabetes, and cardiovascular disease.
-Students from biology-related disciplines, such as biochemistry, biological sciences, nutrition, and microbiology, and pursuing graduate study (e.g., graduate school, medical school), are preferred.
+Interest in and enthusiasm for learning, research, and creative activity are required.
+Students from biology-related disciplines, such as biochemistry, biological sciences, nutrition, and microbiology, who are pursuing graduate study (e.g., graduate or medical school) are preferred.

 Training, Mentoring, and Workplace Community